Jestersly/Trade_Tool_Treasury/README.md

 - You can only choose between a given number of crypto currencies (more than enough)
 - Some terminals represent the emojis a bit differently such that you may have to indent them correctly (add or delete space between the emoji and the name in "name_map")
 - I personally use the timestamp "Europe/Berlin".
 I don't think that this is the case for everybody.
 - The market data for trades is provided via binance, coinbase, kraken and bitfinex websockets.
-The market data for liquidations and funding rates are only provided via binance websocket
+The market data for liquidations and funding rates are only provided via Binance WebSocket
+- It could be possible that there are programs and software that have problems with referring files that have emojis in their name.
+I have no issues with that but if you are getting some this could be a reason
 -----------------------------------------------------------------------